mpip/pfft/doc/reference.rst

 Initializing Real Inputs and Checking Outputs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To fill a real array with reproducible, real values use one of the
+To fill a real array ``data`` with reproducible, real values use one of
-functions
+the functions

 ::